daac-tools/daachorse/README.md

 assert_eq!(None, it.next());
 ```

-### Finding non-overlapped occurrences with shortest matching
+### Finding non-overlapped occurrences with standard matching

 If you do not want to allow positional overlap, use `find_iter()` instead.
-It reports the first pattern found in each iteration,
+It performs the search on the Aho-Corasick automaton and reports patterns first found in each iteration.
-which is the shortest pattern starting from each search position.

 ```rust
 use daachorse::DoubleArrayAhoCorasick;